MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-review-roadmaps-progress.md

 <!--- Ceremonies, events, milestones, planning and review -->

-Azure Boards provides a number of in-context charts, dashboard widgets, and work tracking charts that allow you to monitor and report on a variety of SAFe metrics.
-Specifically Azure Boards provides access to the following tools to support teams in deriving metrics and monitoring and reporting progress.
+Azure Boards provides a number of in-context charts, dashboard widgets, and work tracking charts that allow you to monitor and report on a variety of SAFe® metrics.
+Specifically Azure Boards provides access to the following tools to support teams in deriving SAFe® metrics and monitoring and reporting progress.

+- Rollup columns on backlogs
 - In-context reports
 - Managed query charts such as pie, bar, stacked bar, trend, and pivot
 - Dashboard widgets